hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 ### Custom keyboard control

-Instead of adding more elements to the <abbr title="Document Object Model">DOM</abbr> tree, this iteration explores setting focus on the project list element with [tabindex](https://www.a11yproject.com/posts/2021-01-28-how-to-use-the-tabindex-attribute/).
+This iteration explores setting focus on the project list element with [tabindex](https://www.a11yproject.com/posts/2021-01-28-how-to-use-the-tabindex-attribute/).
 By customizing the tabindex on this component, we now have the choice of interacting with this list of links or jumping to the next focusable element on the page.

 Here's how it works: